Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Method

+Furthermore, as can be seen from system \refEqns{eqn:cgle_nleqns}{eqn:Fnonlin}, the operation of computing a matrix-vector product with the columns of the \jacobian\ matrix of $\F$ corresponding to the derivatives with respect to $\varphi$, $S$, and $T$ poses no difficulty.

 It follows then that matrix-vector products with the \jacobian\ matrix of $\F$ can be easily computed without the need of explicitly calculating the (full) \jacobian.
-Note also from \refEqn{eqn:Feq0} that the portion of the \jacobian\ matrix coming from the discretized linear terms \FLargs\ in the {CGLE} is a block diagonal matrix, with $2 \times 2$ blocks, whose components are easily computed.
+Note also from \refEqn{eqn:Flin} that the portion of the \jacobian\ matrix coming from the discretized linear terms \FLargs\ in the {CGLE} is a block diagonal matrix, with $2 \times 2$ blocks, whose components are easily computed.
 Hence, solving linear systems with this block diagonal matrix poses no complications.
-This is advantageous since, as will be discussed in Section \ref{sec:computation_newton_step}, this block diagonal matrix provides an effective preconditioner for some of the matrix-free iterative methods \cite{bk:greenbaum,bk:kelley} when solving linear systems having the \jacobian\ as coefficient matrix for the problem at hand.
+This is advantageous since this block diagonal matrix provides an effective preconditioner for some matrix-free iterative methods when solving linear systems having the \jacobian\ as coefficient matrix for the problem at hand.
+(Refer to Section \ref{sec:continuation_procedure}.)